[Reprinted from The Richmond Police Station Newsletter of October 17, 2014. To be added to the station’s mailing list, email email@example.com.]

 NOTEWORTHY ARRESTS & INCIDENTS

-On 09/08/2014, at 12:20 am, Officers on patrol in the area of Park Presidio observed a vehicle traveling 20mph over the posted speed limit.
+On 10/13/2014, at 4:37 pm, Officers on patrol in the area of Spruce and Geary observed a vehicle with an expired registration.
 The officers initiated a traffic stop and contacted the driver.
-The driver was never issued a license and was cited for multiple violations.
+A computer query revealed that the driver was driving while never having had a license issued to him.
+The driver was cited for both violations.